dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_somatic/overview-CNV_somatic.rst

 #####
 The user should provide the following files and parameters:

-- `bam` file containing sequences of a tumor sample
+- `bam` file containing aligned sequencing reads of a tumor sample
-- `bam` file containing sequences of a normal sample
+- `bam` file containing aligned sequencing reads of a normal sample
 - `gender` parameter for the gender information, accepted values: XX (female), XY (male)
 - `nthreads` parameter for the number of threads to run Ascat, default value: 23